wayne315315/blackbox/README.md

 <p>All the architecture and the training data are all invisible to the hacker.
 The only information hackers can get is the data output from the oracle which were fed by the hackers. </p>
 <p>In this scenario, hackers can perform a black box attack by constructing a selected model with totally different architecture
-and initialization, which is latter training with the sample set constructed by Jacobian-based augmentation. <br/>
+and initialization, called the substitue model, which is latter training with the sample set constructed by Jacobian-based augmentation. <br/>
-The reason of this step is to simulate the decision boundary of the oracle by training with the data point which contributed great variation on the output. </p>
+The reason of this step is to simulate the decision boundary of the oracle by training with the data points which contributed great variation on the output. </p>
 <p>After the substitute model is well-trained, the next step is to generate the adversarial samples via
 Fast gradient sign method (FGSM).
 Here we adopt its general form Fast gradient method (FGM) on L1-norm for better performance. </br>
-The key to this method is to adding the tiny pertubation along the largest gradients of the cost function.
+The key to this method is to adding the tiny pertubation on x along the largest gradients of the cost function.
 Eventually, the model would assign the wrong label due to the increased cost for assigning the original label.</p>
 <p>We also apply a random perturbation of the same L1-norm to the test set as a controlled group.<br/>
 Comparing these two kinds of pertubation, you will find that the oracle is pretty robust to the random perturbation,